-I love sushi, sans raw fish.
+So this clean eating sushi recipe happened recently.
+I love sushi, just not with raw fish.
 Maybe that doesn’t make much sense, but stuff some rice and just about anything else into some nori, and I’m a happy girl.
 The big problem I have with sushi though, is that it’s not clean!

 Because just about any sushi you buy has regular white sugar added to the rice.